Wonder Man (TV series)

-Wonder Man is an upcoming American television miniseries created by Destin Daniel Cretton and Andrew Guest for the streaming service Disney+, based on the Marvel Comics character of the same name.
-It is intended to be the 17th television series in the Marvel Cinematic Universe (MCU) produced by Marvel Studios, via its Marvel Television label, sharing continuity with the films of the franchise.
-Guest serves as showrunner.
-The series is also produced by Family Owned and Onyx Collective.
-The show follows Simon Williams, who is trying to earn the lead role in a remake film of Wonder Man along with Trevor Slattery.
+Wonder Man is an American television series created by Destin Daniel Cretton and Andrew Guest for the streaming service Disney+, based on the Marvel Comics character Simon Williams / Wonder Man.
+It is the 17th television series in the Marvel Cinematic Universe (MCU) from Marvel Studios and was produced under its Marvel Television label.
+Sharing continuity with the films of the MCU, the series follows actors Simon Williams and Trevor Slattery.
+Guest served as showrunner.

-Yahya Abdul-Mateen II stars as Simon Williams / Wonder Man, alongside Ben Kingsley (Slattery), Arian Moayed, X Mayo, Zlatko Burić, Olivia Thirlby, and Byron Bowers.
+Yahya Abdul-Mateen II stars as Simon Williams, alongside X Mayo, Zlatko Burić, Ben Kingsley (Slattery), Arian Moayed, Joe Pantoliano, Byron Bowers, and Josh Gad.
 In December 2021, Cretton signed an overall deal with Marvel Studios to create television series for Disney+, with a comedy series already in development at that point.
-In June 2022, the series was revealed to be centered on Wonder Man, with Guest involved, and Cretton set to direct episodes of the series.
-Abdul-Mateen joined the cast that October, with Stella Meghie and James Ponsoldt set to also direct in February 2023.
-Filming began in early April 2023 in Los Angeles, before production was shut down in late May due to the 2023 Writers Guild of America strike.
-It resumed by early January 2024 and had concluded by that April.
-The series was formally revealed in October 2024.
+Two different ideas about actors, one centered on Simon Williams and the other on Trevor Slattery, were combined into a single series which was reported as Wonder Man in June 2022, with Guest involved and Cretton directing episodes.
+Kingsley was set to return from previous MCU media in August and Abdul-Mateen joined the cast that October.
+Filming began in April 2023 on location in Los Angeles, with James Ponsoldt, Tiffany Johnson, and Stella Meghie also directing episodes.
+Production was shut down in May due to the 2023 Writers Guild of America strike, and resumed by early January 2024.
+Filming concluded that March and post-production ended around September.
+The series was officially announced by Marvel Studios a month later.

-Wonder Man is scheduled to debut on Disney+ on January 27, 2026, and will consist of eight episodes.
-It will be part of Phase Six of the MCU, and released under the "Marvel Spotlight" banner.
+All eight episodes of Wonder Man were released on Disney+ on January 27, 2026.
+The series is part of Phase Six of the MCU and was released under the "Marvel Spotlight" banner.
+Its release was delayed by over a year due to the strike and changes to Marvel's release schedule.
+It received positive reviews from critics, with Abdul-Mateen receiving a Primetime Emmy Award nomination.
+The series was renewed for a second season in March 2026, but it was canceled that July.

 Premise

-Struggling actors Simon Williams and Trevor Slattery try to earn roles in the remake of the superhero film Wonder Man.
+In the Marvel Cinematic Universe (MCU), superpowered individuals are banned from working in Hollywood by the Doorman Clause.
+Struggling actor Simon Williams, who secretly has powers, forms an unlikely friendship with Trevor Slattery as the pair attempt to land roles in a remake of the in-universe superhero film Wonder Man.